-Figures shown are past results for Class A shares and are not predictive of results in future periods.
+Figures shown are past results for Class F-2 shares and are not predictive of results in future periods.
 Current and future results may be lower or higher than those shown.
 Prices and returns will vary, so investors may lose money.
 Investing for short periods makes losses more likely.
-Fund results reflect deduction of maximum sales charge of 5.75%.
-For current information and month-end results, visit capitalgroup.com.
+For current information and month-end results, refer to capitalgroup.com.